Blending margins: The modal logic K has nullary unification type: Results

-We complement \th\ref{prop:exact} by showing that $p\to\Box p$ is admissibly saturated.
+We complement Proposition~\ref{prop:exact} by showing that $p\to\Box p$ is admissibly saturated.
 We mention another pathological property of $p\to\Box p$ which will arise from the proof.
-Intuitively, it is not so surprising that a formula $\fii$ with an infinite cofinal chain of unifiers like $\sigma_n$ can be admissibly saturated, as the unifiers high enough in the chain eventually become ``indistinguishable'' when applied to any particular formula $\psi$.
-However, if a formula has two incomparable maximal unifiers, say $\sigma,\sigma'$, we would expect it \emph{not} to be admissibly saturated: presumably, we can find formulas $\psi,\psi'$ unified by $\sigma$ and $\sigma'$, respectively, but not vice versa.
-Then $\fii\adm\psi,\psi'$, but not $\fii\adm\psi$ or $\fii\adm\psi'$.
-By the same token, we would expect that a formula like $p\to\Box p$, whose set of unifiers consists of two incomparable parts (a chain and a maximal unifier, in our case), is not admissibly saturated either.
+Intuitively, it is not so surprising that a formula~$\fii$ with an infinite cofinal chain of unifiers like~$\sigma_n$ (or more generally, a formula whose preorder of unifiers is directed, even if it has no maximal element) can be admissibly saturated, as the unifiers high enough in the chain eventually become ``indistinguishable'' when applied to any particular formula~$\psi$.
+However, if a formula has two incomparable maximal unifiers, say~$\sigma,\sigma'$, we would expect it \emph{not} to be admissibly saturated: presumably, we can find formulas~$\psi,\psi'$ unified by $\sigma$ and~$\sigma'$, respectively, but not vice versa.
+Then $\fii\adm\psi,\psi'$, but not $\fii\adm\psi$ or~$\fii\adm\psi'$.
+By the same intuition, we would expect that a formula like $p\to\Box p$, whose set of unifiers consists of two incomparable parts (a chain and a maximal unifier, in our case), is not admissibly saturated either.

-What happens here is that when we apply the unifiers $\sigma_n$ to a particular formula, they not only become ``indistinguishable'' from each other for $n$ large enough, but they also ``cover'' the unifier $\sigma_\top$, despite that it is not comparable to any element of the chain.
-Returning to our weak rule of margins, one can imagine that the margins of error about the approximate falsities $\Box^n\bot$ gradually blend into the margin about the truth $\top$ as $n$ goes to infinity. \begin{Prop}\th $p\to\Box p$ is admissibly saturated. \end{Prop} \begin{Pf} Let $p\to\Box p\adm\Delta$, and pick $n>\max\{\md(\psi):\psi\in\Delta\}$.
-Since $\sigma_n$ unifies $p\to\Box p$, there exists $\psi\in\Delta$ such that $\vdash\sigma_n(\psi)$.
+What happens here is that when we apply the unifiers~$\sigma_n$ to a particular formula, they not only become ``indistinguishable'' from each other for $n$~large enough, but they also ``cover'' the unifier~$\sigma_\top$, despite that it is not comparable to any element of the chain.
+Returning to our weak rule of margins, one can imagine that the margins of error about the approximate falsities~$\Box^n\bot$ gradually blend into the margin about the truth~$\top$ as $n$~goes to infinity. \begin{Prop} The formula $p\to\Box p$ is admissibly saturated. \end{Prop} \begin{Pf} Assume $p\to\Box p\adm\Delta$, and pick $n>\max\{\md(\psi):\psi\in\Delta\}$.
+Since $\sigma_n$ unifies $p\to\Box p$, there exists~$\psi\in\Delta$ such that~$\vdash\sigma_n(\psi)$.
 We claim